Covid-19: Financing versus Financing

 If this looks bad, an aggravating factor must be added: in 1969, the ‘Pearson report,’ whose real title was ‘Partners in Development,’ pointed out the need for developed countries to help underdeveloped countries to develop with an aid amount equivalent to 0.70% of their GDP.
 This recommendation became a global objective when the United Nations General Assembly incorporated it in its resolution 2626 (XXV) launching the Second United Nations Development Decade, in 1970.
 Since then, the so-called ‘0,7 commitment’ has been reaffirmed as many times as most donors have breached it.
 In 2017 only five of the 29 members of the DAC (Sweden, Luxembourg, Norway, Denmark, and the United Kingdom) complied with it.

 If the subject were not so serious, it would be a good idea to remember the phrase that is usually attributed to Groucho Marx: “These are my principles.
 If you do not like, I have others”.
-However, in the midst of the current crisis that COVID-19 has generated in the world, it is better to ask what will be the economic consequences of continuing to bet on selfish models of unsustainable development, and where will the resources come from to face them.
+However, in the midst of the current crisis that COVID-19 has generated in the world, it is better to ask what will the economic consequences be if we continue to bet on selfish unsustainable development models, and where will the resources come from to face them.
 We ask this knowing that if the disaster gets out of control and hits us directly in the face, some will find the ways to mobilize resources that are nonexistent today.

 “The United States of America represents approximately 85% of the cases and 84% of the deaths in region.
 All 50 States, District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands have reported confirmed COVID-19 cases with varying levels of community transmission (defined or widespread) in all but 11 reporting states of the US”.PAHO, March 25, 2020.